nwthomas/programming-resources/tips/technology-resources.md

 - [Icons SVG](https://iconsvg.xyz/) - A free resource for generating your own common svg icons for use in your projects
 - [Ionicons](https://ionicons.com/) - Contains many awesome free icons in svg format for you to use
 - [Nucleo Icons](https://nucleoapp.com/application) - A paid alternative for application icons

+#### Responsive Design

+- [Media Genesis Popular Screen Resolutions](https://mediag.com/blog/popular-screen-resolutions-designing-for-all/) - A resource to view devices with their associated screen size, resolution, and viewport size
+- [MyDevice.io](https://www.mydevice.io/) - A site that tells you your device's screen specifications including pixel-ratio, width, and height

 ## Documentation